sergueik/puppetmaster_vagrant/uru/README.md

 Info
 ----

-One can bootstrap a standalone ruby environment to run [serverspec](http://serverspec.org/resource_types.html) . with the help of [uru](https://bitbucket.org/jonforums/uru/wiki/Usage) on an internet-blocked Windows or Linux instance (uru is not the only option for Linux).
+One can bootstrap a standalone ruby environment to run [serverspec](http://serverspec.org/resource_types.html). with the help of [uru](https://bitbucket.org/jonforums/uru/wiki/Usage) on an internet-blocked Windows or Linux instance (uru is not the only option for Linux).

 One could provision Uru environment from a zip/tar archive, one can also construct a Puppet module for the same.
+This is lightweight alternative to [DracoBlue/puppet-rvm](https://github.com/dracoblue/puppet-rvm) module.

 The `$URU_HOME` home directory with Ruby runtime plus a handful of gems has the following structure:
 ```